Professor Andrew Atherstone

 Biography:

 After undergraduate studies at the University of Cambridge (1991-95) in mathematics and theology, I completed a doctorate at the University of Oxford (1998-2001) in ecclesiastical history, focused upon Victorian Anglican identities, especially Protestant responses to Tractarianism.
-Since 2007, I have been Latimer Research Fellow at Wycliffe Hall, one of the University of Oxford’s permanent private halls.
+Since 2007, I have been Tutorial Fellow and Latimer Research Fellow at Wycliffe Hall, one of the University of Oxford’s permanent private halls, and Professor of Modern Anglicanism since 2024.

 Research Interests:

-My research ranges widely across the history of Anglicanism and Evangelicalism between the 18th and 20th centuries, often examining the intersection of those two global movements.
+My research ranges widely across the history of Anglicanism and Evangelicalism between the 18th and 21st centuries, often examining the intersection of those two global movements.
 I am particularly interested in questions of identity, conversion, memorialization, and historiography.
-I enjoy working collaboratively and my co-edited books include Evangelicalism and the Church of England in the Twentieth Century (Boydell 2014), Making Evangelical History: Faith, Scholarship and the Evangelical Past (Routledge 2019), and Transatlantic Charismatic Renewal, c.1950-2000 (Brill 2021).
+I enjoy working collaboratively and my co-edited books include Evangelicalism and the Church of England in the Twentieth Century (Boydell 2014), Making Evangelical History: Faith, Scholarship and the Evangelical Past (Routledge 2019), Transatlantic Charismatic Renewal, c.1950-2000 (Brill 2021), and The Oxford Handbook of Christian Fundamentalism (Oxford University Press 2023).
 I also co-edit Routledge Studies in Evangelicalism.
 I have published critical editions of the 1845-57 journal of Daniel Wilson (Bishop of Calcutta), an important figure in the history of Anglican missions, and the 1873 autobiography of John Charles Ryle (Bishop of Liverpool).
-My work on recent Anglicanism includes the biography Archbishop Justin Welby: Risktaker and Reconciler (DLT, 2014), and the first history (forthcoming) of the Alpha Course, a programme in global charismatic evangelization.
-Other current writing projects, for Oxford University Press, are The Oxford Handbook of Christian Fundamentalism and a monograph entitled Anglican Evangelical Identity Crisis, c.1960-2005.
+My work on recent Anglicanism includes the biography Archbishop Justin Welby: Risktaker and Reconciler (DLT 2014) and Repackaging Christianity: Alpha and the Building of a Global Brand (Hodder & Stoughton 2022).
+Other current writing projects are a monograph entitled Anglican Evangelical Identity Crisis, c.1960-2005 for Oxford University Press, and a critical edition of the letters of Charles Simeon, a prominent Hanoverian preacher, for the Church of England Record Society.

 Links: